kbatsuren/wiktra/README.md

 Wiktra is a unicode transliteration tool as a python port of Wiktionary transliteration modules that are written in Lua at the following link. https://en.wiktionary.org/wiki/Category:Transliteration_modules

+Currently, Wiktra supports 122 languages (using non-roman orthography) and the following table displays their language name and corresponding 3-letter codes.

 ## Installation